 5. Spicy Chicken and Basil Pizza

-In just 30 minutes, you can have this cheesy, spicy delicious pizza ready for you on a plate — deeming it a go for busy weeknights.
-"Made with a whole-wheat pita pocket, you'll get the goodness of whole grains plus protein from the chicken," says Michalczyk.
-Not to mention, it makes for a fun (and healthier!)
-Friday night Netflix binge.
+In just 30 minutes, you'll have this cheesy, spicy pizza ready for dinner, deeming it a great option for busy weeknights.
+"Made with a whole-wheat pita pocket, you'll get the goodness of whole grains plus protein from the chicken," Michalczyk says.
+There's no denying this would make for a fun (and healthier!)
+Friday Netflix night.

 Get the Spicy Chicken and Basil Pizza recipe and nutrition info here.